Future of Shared Mobility in Southeast Asia

 The Last-Mile Transportation Opportunity

-Many cities are investing in:
+Many governments are investing heavily in:

 Tourism Will Continue to Drive Demand